Methylene blue test

 No special preparation is required for this test.

-Methemoglobinemia has several causes, many of which are genetic.
+Methemoglobinemia has several causes, many of which are genetic (problem with your genes).
 This test is used to tell the difference between methemoglobinemia caused by the lack of a protein called cytochrome b5 reductase and other types that are passed down through families (inherited).
 Your doctor will use the results of this test to help determine your treatment.

-Normally, methylene blue rapidly lowers the levels of methemoglobin in the blood.
+Normally, methylene blue quickly lowers the level of methemoglobin in the blood.

-You may have a rare form of methomoglobinemia if this test does not significantly lower blood levels of methemoglobin.
+You may have a rare form of methemoglobinemia if this test does not significantly lower blood levels of methemoglobin.

 Other risks associated with this type of blood test are minor, but may include: